Single Component Tutorial: How to Create a Mouse Mover Using a Servo

 Test the SDK with your robot

-On the Viam app, select the Code Sample tab, then confirm that Python is set as the default language.
+On the Viam app, select the CONNECT tab, then select Python as your language.

-Since we already installed the Python SDK, we can skip the first step.
-Copy the code in from step 2.
+Since you already installed the Python SDK, skip the first step.
+Copy the sample Python code under step 2.

 The copied code needs to go in a Python file on the Raspberry Pi.
 You can do so by creating a file on the Raspberry Pi and editing the file with nano.

-Inside the Raspberry Pi Terminal, run the following command to create a folder to put our files in (name this folder whatever you want).
+Inside the Raspberry Pi Terminal, run the following command to create a folder to put your files in (name this folder whatever you want).

 mkdir mousefolder